Tag Archive: The Serpent Priesthood

 So to conclude:

-1. We are discovering some of the deeply significant messages hidded in stone at all of these sites.
+1. We are discovering some of the deeply significant messages hidden in stone at all of these sites.

 2. We now know that these sites are places of immense power and magnectic resonance.

-3. We have leant that the ‘Guardians of Secrets’ protected these sites and still do.
+3. We have learnt that the ‘Guardians of Secrets’ protected these sites and still do.

 4. We know these sites to be frequented by the Djinn.